AR-js-org/studio-backend/README.md

 A base `Provider` class can be found in `src/providers/Provider.js`, you can extend directly from it or use others this library provides.

-See [providers docs](docs/providers.md) for detailed documentation and examples.
+See [providers docs](docs/providers.md) for a detailed documentation and examples.

 ## HTML generation

 Modules also provide static functions to generate the content of `index.html` files for all kinds of AR.js applications.

-See [templates docs](docs/templates.md) for detailed documentation and examples.
+See [templates docs](docs/templates.md) for a detailed documentation and examples.

+## Package

+This class is a helper for generating the application package for the user.
+It provides an easy interface for the whole process, wrapping all modules/providers.

+See [package docs](docs/package.md) for a detailed documentation and examples.

 ## TODO